wdporter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ⁷Atonement undoes all errors in this respect [as being in a state of grace], and thus uproots the source of fear.
 ⁸Whenever you experience God’s reässurances as threat, it [experiencing God’s reässurances as threat] is always because you are defending misplaced or misdirected loyalty.
 ⁹When you project this [defence of misplaced or misdirected loyalty] to others you imprison them [the other], but only to the extent to which you reïnforce errors they [the other] have already made.
-¹⁰This [imprisoning the other] makes them [the other] vulnerable to the distortions of others, since their [the other’s] own perception of themselves [other’s self] is distorted.
+¹⁰This [imprisoning the other] makes them [the other] vulnerable to the distortions of others, since their [the other’s] own perception of themselves [the other’s own self] is distorted.
 ¹¹The miracle worker can only bless them [the other], and this [blessing the other] undoes their [the other’s] distortions and frees them [the other] from prison.
 :::